bquast/rnn/cran-comments.md

 New submission

-Package was archived on CRAN
+Package was archived on CRAN, there is a note that mentions this